evalyan/share2020/README-lab.md

 ## Part 4 - Push the banking application to your GitHub repository

-1. Add the *bankingAPI.js* file you just modified to the current content index:
+1. Add the *bankingAPI.js* file you just modified to the current content index.

    `git add public/js/bankingAPI.js`

-2. Commit the fresh code you modified to add changes to the local repository:
+2. Commit the modified code to your local repository.

    `git commit -m "Update of bankingAPI.js"`

-3. Push the code you commited to transfer the last commit to your GitHub repository *ICp-banking-microservices*:
+3. Push the code you commited to your local repository.

    `git push`

 4. Go back to your online Github repository *banking-app-xx* using the web browser.

 	![alt text](images/commit-push-repo.png "git push")

-	* Check that your code has been updated with commit label *Update of BankingAPI.js*
+	* Check that your code has been updated with the commit label *Update of BankingAPI.js*

 ---